Salarius - An Epigenetic-Focused Oncology Company

 Figure 4.
 A. Seclidemstat analog inhibits LSD1 from associating with the oncoprotein, EWS-FLI, and therefore reverses Ewing sarcoma gene expression in a manner that mimics silencing of EWS-FLI.
 B. Animal models show that the group who received Seclidemstat (SP-2577) treatment had significantly reduced tumor growth compared to the control group.

 Salarius is currently conducting a Phase 1/2 (NCT03600649) open-label, non-randomized dose-escalation / dose-expansion study of Seclidemstat in adolescents and young adults with relapsed or refractory Ewing sarcoma.
-The study is being conducted at six centers across the United States (Figure 5).
+The study is being conducted at eight centers across the United States (Figure 5).
 The goal of the dose-escalation part of the study is to begin qualifying the safety, tolerability, and pharmacokinetics of oral Seclidemstat dose and establish the maximum-tolerated dose (MTD).
 These data are expected in the first half of 2020.
 Following this, the company will move into the dose-expansion portion of the study where the company will gather additional safety, tolerability, and pharmacokinetic data, and evaluate Seclidemstat’s anti-tumor activity.
 Data readouts from the dose-expansion portion are expected in 2020.
 Salarius’ work in ES is being partially supported by a Cancer Prevention and Research Institute of Texas (CPRIT) grant of $18.7 million awarded to Salarius in May 2016, and in-kind support from the National Pediatric Cancer Foundation.

 Figure 5.
 Sites of Salarius' clinical trial in relapsed/refractory Ewing sarcoma patients.